vtrv123/challengeIntroWithSignup/README.md

-# Frontend Mentor - Base Apparel coming soon page
+# Frontend Mentor - Intro component with sign up form solution

-This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Intro component with sign up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1) Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out my front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## Overview